php-fig/fig-standards/proposed/autoloader/combined.md

 implemented.

 For example implemenations, see _CombinedTest.php_.
-Example implementations MUST NOT be regarded as part of the specification; they are examples only.
+Example implementations MUST NOT be regarded as part of the specification; they are examples only, and may change at any time.